September 2018 inter-Korean summit: Aftermath

+The summit also directly boosted Moon Jae-in’s approval rating at home.
+Gallup Korea surveyed 1,001 adult citizens between 18 and 20 September, and the survey report indicated that 61% of respondents said he could fulfill the duties of president, while 31% disagreed.
+Compared to the same survey conducted last week, his approval rating rose by 11% and the disapproval rate decreased by 9%.
+In addition, South Korean media discussed after the summit whether Moon Jae-in, Kim Jong Un and Trump could win the Nobel Peace Prize together.
+YTN believed that Moon Jae-in facilitated three inter-Korean summits and created a peaceful atmosphere on the Korean Peninsula, but at the same time, Kim Jong Un, due to his status as a dictator, would find it difficult to win the prize.
+Yonhap News Agency also cooled down the topic, saying that because the list of candidates for the Peace Prize is confidential, it is difficult to predict who will win.
+The Blue House held the same attitude.
+In an interview with The Hankyoreh, a spokesperson said that the government had "no particular expectations or ideas" regarding the Peace Prize.
+In the end, the prize was awarded to Nadia Murad and Denis Mukwege.

+On 12 March 2019, a report released by the UN Security Council Sanctions Committee on North Korea experts pointed out that Kim Jong Un's high-class car was an embargoed item that violated the sanctions resolution against North Korea.
+However, the report chose a photo of Moon Jae-in and Kim Jong Un riding together in a Mercedes-Benz touring Pyongyang during the talks in order to illustrate the point.
+Although the South Korean Ministry of Foreign Affairs was aware of this in November 2018 and suggested using a different photo, the report still used this photo.

 Gifts

 On 27 September 2018, Kim honored a request Moon made during the summit and gave the South Korean leader two rare Pungsans, Korean hunting dogs, named Gomi and Songgang.
 On 8 November 2018, Moon's office declared the mushrooms safe to eat and were not affected by North Korea's history of nuclear testing.
 On 11 November 2018, South Korea airlifted 200 tons of tangerines to North Korea from Jeju Island as a goodwill gesture for the mushrooms.
 On 12 November 2018, Gomi, the female Pungsan, gave birth to six "peace gift" puppies.
 When they were born, Moon tweeted "As the pregnancy period of dogs is about two months, Gomi must have come to us pregnant," and that "I hope inter-Korean affairs will be like this."
 On 25 November 2018, Moon presented photos of these "peace gift" puppies to the public.

-Kim's visit to Seoul

-It was announced that North Korea leader Kim Jong Un's visit to Seoul would occur in December 2018 based on the report from South Korea's Yonhap news agency.